Elevate Wilms

 What causes Wilms tumor?

-The cause of Wilms tumor is not precisely known, according to the NIH, but is believed to be due to genetic alternations that deal with the normal embryological development of the genitourinary tract, which means that some mishap occurs with these cells during otherwise heathy development.
+The cause of Wilms tumor is not precisely known, according to the NIH, but is believed to be due to genetic alterations that in the normal embryological development of the genitourinary tract, which means that some mishap occurs with these cells during otherwise heathy development.
 Current estimates are that 1/3 of Wilms tumors currently express one of these gene alterations.

 What are others saying about Elevate Wilms?